St. Anne School Tuition Assistance

 - Commitment to Catholic Education: Candidate must have attended St. Anne School for the 8th grade academic year.
 Recipient must attend St. Anne Catholic High School.

-- The applicant pool will be comprised of candidates that have put themselves forward and/or are identified by the Principal and/or Dean of Students.
+- The applicant pool will be comprised of candidates that have put themselves forward and/or are identified by the Principal.

 What is Exceptional SC?